loganpaulmatheny/self-care-center/README.md

 Opetion 2:
 - Fork the repository
-- Clone the repository using `git clone <copy github repository information - found vy clicking green code button>`
+- Clone the repository using `git clone <copy github repository information - found by clicking green code button>`
 - Run the application from terminal with `open index.html`

 ### Preview of App: